The Jewish Annotated New Testament

 I have mixed feelings about the JANT.
-It troubles me that so many in the Messianic and Hebrew Roots movement are quick to embrace non-Messianic teachers.
+It troubles me that so many in the Messianic movement are quick to embrace non-Messianic teachers.
 While they may offer beneficial input on history and culture, we should never rely on them for understanding the New Testament texts and certainly not their version of Yeshua, who Paul might call “another Jesus.”

 Christians who think Paul opposed Torah for Gentile congregations, especially “Two-Covenant” Christians, will be OK with the JANT.
 Jewish people who do not believe in Yeshua will probably be comfortable with it as well.
 We can pray that, as they read the New Revised Standard Version of the New Testament, the Ruach Hakodesh (Holy Spirit) will speak to their hearts and the Father will draw them to Yeshua.